 As the Library's collections continue to grow at over three million items a year, there are plenty of exciting new projects in the pipeline.
 These include developing ways of capturing and storing digital publications such as websites and e-zines.
 We also have a number of on-going longer-term projects such as the transfer of our newspaper and legal deposit collections to Boston Spa.

 With the increasing challenges of providing information in the digital era, we welcome strategic thinkers and innovators.

-What kind of roles are in Scholarship and Collections?
+What kind of roles are in Collections?

 Lead Content Expert: Sociolinguistics and Education

 The British Library Sound Archive has the most comprehensive dialect archives in the UK and this role offers the chance to contribute to research in accents, dialects and sociolinguistics.
 The Lead Content Expert focuses on managing, exploiting and promoting the collections, increasing access and developing partnerships with Higher Education institutions.